 The concentrated beetroot ‘shots’ are approximately 70mL and contain about 6-8mmol of nitrates, which has been shown to be effective.
 Keep in mind, you can get this amount from about half a litre of regular beetroot juice, but it doesn’t taste amazing and that amount of fluid before training could affect the gut.

 Nitric oxide levels will peak in the body about 2-3 hours after taking the supplement, so consuming it 2-3 hours prior to an event is advised.
-It is also shown that athletes may benefit from 3-5 of supplementation prior to the event, as well and the ‘shot’ on the day.
+It is also shown that athletes may benefit from 3-5 of supplementation prior to the event, as well as the ‘shot’ on the day.
 Some research has come out to support the idea of topping up with a ‘shot’ during a race (for endurance events) and this looks promising and could be considered, if it is well tolerated.

 Finally, it is interesting to note that the more elite the athlete is, the less they seem to benefit from beetroot juice supplementation.
 So in fact, recreational athletes are the ones who have been identified to benefit the most!